-Investment properties are stated at cost, including transaction costs.
+Investment properties are measured at cost less impairment loss, if any, including transaction costs.
 The carrying amount includes the cost of replacing part of an existing investment property at the time that cost is incurred if the recognition criteria are met.